GottaGitlo/Otis/README.md

-# Otis
+# OTIS

-# I want Otis to be the perfect personal assistant.
+Otis will be an AI personal assistant.